lugia-xiao/TCGN/readme.md

 # use gpu to run the model
 my_model = my_model.cuda()
 # imgs: input batched image tensor on the gpu with shape Batch_size x 3 x 224 x 224
-# if the input img with the same size as the spot in the spatial transcriptomics, then resize the img to 224 x 224
+# if the input img has the same size as the spot in the spatial transcriptomics and is not 224 x 224, then resize the img to 224 x 224
 # img should be 0-1 normalized, then normalized by IMAGENET_DEFAULT_MEAN, IMAGENET_DEFAULT_STD in the python package timm
 predictions=my_model(imgs)
 # predictions: predicted gene expression tensor with shape Batch_size x 785